AshleyJohnson90/AshleyJohnson90.github.io/index.md

 # About

-hi! welcome to my portfolio
+Hi!
+Welcome to my portfolio!

 I'm **Ashley Johnson**, a software engineer with a knack for design and detail.